superagent-ai/superagent/README.md

 - [x] Bring your own DB: SuperAgent allows you to use your own database to store agent-related data.
 - [x] Authentication: Authentication mechanisms are implemented to secure the SuperAgent application.
-- [x] ChatGPT clone: SuperAgent includes a clone of ChatGPT, a powerful conversational AI model.
+- [x] ChatGPT clone: SuperAgent supports chatGPT-like conversational AI.
-- [x] Built-in memory: SuperAgent has a built-in memory to store context and information during conversations.
+- [x] Built-in memory: SuperAgent has a built-in memory to give context and history to the LLM.
-- [x] REST API: SuperAgent provides a REST API to interact with the agents and perform various operations.
+- [x] REST API: All functionality is exposed by a REST API.
 - [x] Support for multiple LLMs: SuperAgent supports multiple Language Models, allowing you to choose the most suitable one for your needs.
 - [x] Streaming support: SuperAgent supports streaming conversations for real-time communication.
 - [x] Built-in vectorstore: SuperAgent includes a built-in vector store for efficient vector-based search and retrieval.
-- [x] Built-in document retrieval: SuperAgent offers document retrieval capabilities for finding relevant information.
+- [x] Built-in document retrieval: SuperAgent offers document retrieval capabilities.
-- [x] Q&A Agents: SuperAgent supports the creation of Q&A agents for answering specific questions.
+- [x] Q&A Agents: SuperAgent supports the creation of Q&A agents for question answering over documents.
-- [ ] Tools: SuperAgent includes various tools to enhance agent development and management.
+- [ ] Tools: SuperAgent will include a wide variety of tools that enable the LLM to access the outside world.
 - [ ] ReAct Agents with Tools: SuperAgent enables the creation of reactive agents with the help of provided tools.
 - [ ] Plan-solve Agents with Tools: SuperAgent supports the creation of plan-solve agents with the help of provided tools.
 - [ ] Prompt management: SuperAgent includes features for managing and configuring prompts for the agents.
 - [ ] Bring your own LLM: SuperAgent allows you to bring your own Language Model to use with the platform.
 - [ ] Usage quotas and tracking: SuperAgent provides usage quotas and tracking mechanisms for better resource management.
 - [ ] Python SDK: SuperAgent offers a Python Software Development Kit (SDK) for easier integration and development.
+- [ ] Javascript SDK: SuperAgent provides a Javascript SDK for developers who prefer using Javascript.
-- [ ] Typescript SDK: SuperAgent provides a Typescript SDK for developers who prefer using Typescript.
+- [ ] NodeJS SDK: SuperAgent provides a NodeJS SDK for developers who prefer using Node.
 - [ ] SuperAgent CLI: SuperAgent includes a command-line interface (CLI) for managing and deploying agents.
 - [ ] One-click deploy (GCP, Amazon, DigitalOcean): SuperAgent aims to provide a one-click deploy feature for popular cloud platforms like GCP, Amazon, and DigitalOcean.